dpungaliya/tic-tac-toe/README.md

 # A. Assignment Information

 - Project name: Tic Tac Toe

 - Name: Dhaval Pungaliya

 - ID No: 2018B2A70662G

 - Email: f20180662@goa.bits-pilani.ac.in

-# B. App Description
+# B. 1)App Description

-This is a simple Tic-tac-toe game.
+This is a simple Tic-Tac-Toe game.
 The game features both single and two player modes.

 The users create an account and this is synced with a server.
 The Statistics of the player(wins/losses/ties) are tracked using this account.
 Using the single player mode one can play against a computer based AI and using the two player mode one can play against another human user who is using their own device.

-## Known Bugs
+# 2)Known Bugs

 Players losing network connection is not handled properly during the games.

-For a single player game this can cause issues like player stats not updating after a game if the network access is lost in between the game and the app is closed/restarted before internet access is regained.
-For a two player game this can cause issues like player1 simply waiting for player2 to make their move if player2 has lost their network.
+(i)For a single player game this can cause issues like player stats not updating after a game if the network access is lost in between the game and the app is closed/restarted before internet access is regained.

+(ii)For a two player game this can cause issues like player1 simply waiting for player2 to make their move if player2 has lost their network.

 # C. Task Descriptions